Private John Allen National Fish Hatchery: History

 LEFT: U.S. Fish and Wildlife Service biologists inspect an arched bottomless culvert installed in 2017 over Smith Creek in Calhoun County, Mississippi, to restore access to the creek for the Yoknapatawpha darter (Etheostoma faulkneri).
 RIGHT: U.S. Fish and Wildlife Service and Mississippi Department of Wildlife, Fisheries, and Parks personnel use electrofishing techniques to survey Smith Creek for Yoknapatawpha darters on February 1, 2022.

-The Yoknapatawpha darter (Etheostoma faulkneri) disappeared from Smith Creek in the 1980s, and a survey by U.S. Fish and Wildlife Service and Mississippi Department of Wildlife, Fisheries, and Parks employees of over 11,000 ft of the creek in 2017 confirmed the complete absence of the species.
+The Yoknapatawpha darter (Etheostoma faulkneri) disappeared from Smith Creek in the 1980s, and a survey by U.S. Fish and Wildlife Service and Mississippi Department of Wildlife, Fisheries, and Parks employees of over 11000 ft of the creek in 2017 confirmed the complete absence of the species.
 In response, the Private John Allen National Fish Hatchery, began a species recovery effort with a goal of establishing a self-sustaining and self-reproducing population of Yoknapatawpha darter in Smith Creek.
-In 2017, the hatchery's Southeast Aquatic Habitat Restoration Team removed a raised culvert which was limiting passage in Smith Creek and replaced it with a bottomless arched aluminum culvert which restored the Yoknapatawpha darter's access to Smith Creek.
-Thereafter, the Fish and Wildlife Service collected Yoknapatawpha darters annually to establish and maintain a broodstock of the species at the Private John Allen National Fish Hatchery, and in 2018 the hatchery’s staff began an effort to propagate, tag, and reintroduce Yoknapatawpha darters into the creek.
+In 2017, the hatchery's Southeast Aquatic Habitat Restoration Team removed a raised culvert which was limiting passage in Smith Creek and replaced it with a bottomless arched aluminium culvert which restored the Yoknapatawpha darter's access to Smith Creek.
+Thereafter, the Fish and Wildlife Service collected Yoknapatawpha darters annually to establish and maintain a broodstock of the species at the Private John Allen National Fish Hatchery, and in 2018 the hatchery's staff began an effort to propagate, tag, and reintroduce Yoknapatawpha darters into the creek.
 During 2021 sampling, the hatchery collected 16 tagged individuals from two separate year classes along with 11 individuals of different sizes with no tags, documenting the first natural spawning of the species in Smith Creek since the 1980s.
 As a result, the hatchery received a United States Department of the Interior Environmental Achievement Award for Environmental Remediation and Restoration for fiscal year 2021 (October 1, 2020–September 30, 2021).
 On February 1, 2022, Fish and Wildlife Service and Mississippi Department of Wildlife, Fisheries, and Parks personnel used electrofishing techniques to survey Smith Creek for Yoknapatawpha darters and documented 13 tagged and 15 untagged fish, from which they collected genetic material for analysis at the University of Southern Mississippi for genetic diversity, which is important for the success of the population restoration project.